freeCodeCamp/freeCodeCamp/guide/english/css/linear-gradient/index.md

 ### Hard color stops
-You can not only use gradients to transition with fading colors, but you can also use it to change from one solid color to another solid color instantly
+You can not only use gradients to transition with fading colors, but you can also use it to change from one solid color to another solid color instantly.
 ```css
 background: linear-gradient(to right,red 45%, yellow 45%);
 ```